pschatzmann/pico-arduino/examples/esp01/README.md

 I needed to apply some chnages so that it is compatible with the latest version of the Arduino Framwork.
 It can be found in the wifiesp subdirectory.

 The ESP01 was a pain with the regular 5V Arduino Boards because of the 3.3V logic - but for the Pico it seems to be a perfect fit.
+The examples are working both by using the regular HardwareSerial or with the SoftwareSerial.

 ## Connections